masoudsoleymani/sick-fits/README.md

 # sick-fits
-An online marketplace to sell products
+An online marketplace built with React and GraphQL.

 ## Setup